Young-JZ-Wang/Young-JZ-Wang.github.io/README.md

-# Welcome to My Personal Website!
+# Welcome to My Academic Website Code!

 This is the source code for Jon Barron's public academic website: [https://jonbarron.info/](https://jonbarron.info/).
-Feel free to clone it, tweak it, and make it your own!
+Clone it, tweak it, and make it your own!

 Of course, I didn’t create all this magic by myself.
 I’ve been inspired by some awesome websites along the way.
 A big shoutout to: